 The Tree Coupon program supports the City's goal of increasing our community's tree canopy to 20% from the current 12% as identified in its Urban Forestry Management Strategy.
 Urban trees provide many social, health, environmental and economic benefits, from removing atmospheric carbon dioxide and absorbing air pollutants, to reducing energy consumption and increasing property values.

 Due to the COVID-19 pandemic, coupons will not be available for pickup at City facilities.
-Coupons will be available at participating nurseries.
+Coupons will be available at participating nurseries as of April 1, 2021.
 Coupons are only available at the time of purchase of an eligible tree and cannot be picked up at one store and used at another store.
 Coupons also cannot be picked up for use at a later date.

 - Agri Supply